Chenyt-Dev/coding/AAA_No_Categories.md

 ### 56. Merge Intervals
 * Some reviews of customized sortings.
 * What really matters in sorting is just the first value.

+### 57. Insert Interval
+* Got the idea but with a pretty ugly code.
+* Saw some code more efficient.